Super Bowl XL: Seattle Seahawks

 The Seahawks entered Super Bowl XL after finishing the regular season with an NFC-best 13–3 record.
 After a rocky 2–2 start, they won 11 consecutive games before losing to the Green Bay Packers to finish the season.
 The 13–3 record and 11-game winning streak set new team records.

-This was Seattle's first Super Bowl appearance in the team's 30-year history.
+This was the Seahawks' first Super Bowl appearance in the team's 30-year history.
 The Seahawks had been mediocre for much of the 1990s, recording eight consecutive non-winning seasons from 1991 through 1998.
 The team hit a low point in 1996, when then-owner Ken Behring announced his intention to move the team to the Los Angeles area.
 The team's fortunes began to turn in 1997, when Microsoft co-founder Paul Allen bought the team and brokered a deal to build a new football stadium, Qwest Field (now Lumen Field), to replace the aging Kingdome.
 Mike Holmgren, who had led the Green Bay Packers to Super Bowls XXXI and XXXII, became head coach in 1999.
 He became the fifth coach to take two franchises to the Super Bowl.
 Joe Jurevicius became the sixth player to play in a Super Bowl with three teams, having previously played in Super Bowl XXXV with the Giants and in Super Bowl XXXVII with the Buccaneers.